agent462/sensu-handler-awsdecomm/README.md

 This handler uses the sensu-plugin.
   > gem install sensu-plugin

+You will need to attach this to the default handler in sensu.
+Sensu sends client keepalive failures to the default handler.
+If a client keepalive gets sent to this handler it will proceed to check if it should be removed from sensu and chef.
+This handler never terminates servers in AWS itself.
+It simply takes action on nodes that do not exist or are in a terminated or shutting-down state.

 awsdecomm relies on a bunch of configuration files set in awsdecomm.json.
-You will need to provide AWS credentials, Chef Server information and client key as well as smtp server information.
+You will need to provide AWS credentials, Chef Server information, Chef client key and smtp server information.
 ````
 {
   "awsdecomm":{